StrengthArthur/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Creating an empty file called hello
+execution permission to the owner of the file hello